wdamick/legstar/trunk/legstar-transport/legstar-cmqrt/src/site/resources/samples/readme.txt

   This module requires a JDK, or an international version of the JRE, that includes charsets.jar.

+  A version of WebSphere MQ client Java libraries, release 5.3 and above, is required.

   By default, the configuration targets IBM CICS MQ Bridge which must be installed in the target CICS regions.